tiagormk/grlib-gpl/README.md

 # grlib-gpl
-Tracks GRLIB GPL from Aeroflex Gaisler, with custom patches
+Tracks GRLIB GPL from Aeroflex Gaisler, with custom patches and scratch-pad implementation for the ZedBoard